loopy750/ShadowFox/README.md

 - Open the url "about:support" in Firefox
 - Next to "Profile Folder", click "Open Folder"
-- Create a New Folder and label it "chrome"
+- Create a New Folder labeled "chrome"
 - Download [userChrome.css](https://raw.githubusercontent.com/loopy750/ShadowFox/master/userChrome.css) and [userContent.css](https://raw.githubusercontent.com/loopy750/ShadowFox/master/userContent.css) and place them into the "chrome" folder
-- Additionally, [userChrome.js](https://raw.githubusercontent.com/loopy750/ShadowFox/master/userChrome.js) and [userChrome.xml](https://raw.githubusercontent.com/loopy750/ShadowFox/master/userChrome.xml) can also be downloaded to change the appearance of the scrollbar
+- Additionally, for Windows 10/8/7, [userChrome.js](https://raw.githubusercontent.com/loopy750/ShadowFox/master/userChrome.js) and [userChrome.xml](https://raw.githubusercontent.com/loopy750/ShadowFox/master/userChrome.xml) can also be downloaded for a floating scrollbar
 - Set your Firefox theme to Dark
 - Restart Firefox